news from gcp

 Read the full report here and read our summary of the strategy below.

-GCP is part of the newly-formed Roof Coalition - a coalition of charities, lawyers and grassroots organisations upholding the housing rights of people seeking asylum in Scotland and beyond.
+GCP is part of the Roof Coalition - a coalition of charities, lawyers and grassroots organisations upholding the housing rights of people seeking asylum in Scotland and beyond.
 To keep up to date with campaigning, follow Roof Coalition on social media: Facebook, Twitter and Instagram.